 3 – Great Escape Full (.99cent App) €0 budget, 1 install (me !), the average stat is 0.01% for upselling to buy an app

 4 – Sharks Tank (Free App) – 0 budget 3 installs overall with 1 uninstall – trying organic app search for this

 5 – High Speed Cop Chase (Free App) – €80 and I get 80 installs (too early yet to see the stats)

 6 – Santas Grotto (Free App) – €40 on facebook advert

 Note I haven’t install admobs on any of these apps, I wanted to see what impact it will have.
 In my future apps, there will be ads showing so it will be interesting to see the types of revenue and retention rate.

 How can people find you?

 Interested in creating your own games?
-Check out the HTML5 Game Development Mini-Degree.
+Check out the Phaser Mini-Degree.